discordjs/guide/guide/popular-topics/collectors.md

 ### Basic message component collector

-Collecting interactions from message components works quite similarly to reaction collectors.
-In the following example, we check that the interaction came from a button, and that user interacting with the button shares the same id as the user who activated the slash command that caused the bot to send them.
+Collecting interactions from message components works similarly to reaction collectors.
+In the following example,  you will check that the interaction came from a button, and that the user clicking the button is the same user that initiated the command.

-One important difference to note with interaction collectors however is that Discord expects a response to *all* interactions within 3 seconds - even ones that you don't want to collect.
-For this reason, you may wish to `.deferUpdate()` all interactions in your filter, or not use a filter at all and handle this behaviour in the `collect` event.
+One important difference to note with interaction collectors is that Discord expects a response to *all* interactions within 3 seconds - even ones that you don't want to collect.
+For this reason, you may wish to `.deferUpdate()` all interactions in your filter, or not use a filter at all and handle this behavior in the `collect` event.

 ```js
 const collector = message.createMessageComponentCollector({ componentType: 'BUTTON', time: 15000 });